radovcic/chess_AI/README.md

 Siamese deep neural network with more then 2 million parameters was used for classification.
 After training it reached accuracy of 85.6% on the test set.

+In a given position, the model can be used to predict a human move from all available legal moves.
+After training the accuracy for move prediction is 34%.
+This is a good result since on average there is ~31 legal move and no tree search was used in move prediction.

+The model can also be used to play a chess game.
+In the beginning of the game it plays reasonably, since it has seen many similar positions in human play.
+As the game goes on, the position can deviate from human played positions and then the quality of play deteriorates since there were no similar examples to learn from.
+Game played by the model for first 30 plies is shown below.

 ### Game played by the model (30 plies):
 <img src="game.gif" width="300"/>